• Skip to primary navigation

 A robust and stable set-up that retains lightness and space-saving smaller dimensions while coping with a 15-pound payload.

-Best overall tripod legs for birding spotting scopes
+Best overall tripod legs for birding scopes

 SLIK Pro 700 DX Tripod Legs